AllexandreSantos/LocationReminders-Udacity-Project-4/README.md

     Create a new api key and restrict it for android apps.
     Add your package name and SHA-1 signing-certificate fingerprint.
     Enable Maps SDK for Android from API restrictions and Save.
-    Copy the api key and create a google_maps_api.xml file.
-Inside this file copy and paste the following code replacing the X's with your API key:
+    Copy the api key and create a string with the following values, replacing the X's with your API key:
-    "<resources>

     <string name="google_maps_key" templateMergeStrategy="preserve" translatable="false">XXXXXXXXXXXXXXXX</string>
-    </resources>"

 ## Built With
 This project is built with Android Studio and Kotlin making a good use of:
 * MVVM